About two thirds of people in the US are either overweight or obese (1).However, there are also many people with the opposite problem of being…

 Also, while your menstrual cycle may not affect weight gain or loss, losing or gaining weight can affect your menstrual cycle.
 Women who lose too much weight or lose weight too quickly may stop having a period, or have irregular periods.
 Women who have obesity may also have irregular periods.
 A regular period is a sign of good health.
 Reaching a healthy weight can help women who have irregular periods to have cycles that are more regular.
 Learn more in our Menstrual Cycle section.

-How does menopause affect weight loss?
+How does menopause affect ?

 It can be harder to lose weight after menopause.
 In fact, many women gain an average of 5 pounds after menopause.5 Lower estrogen levels may play a role in weight gain after menopause.
 But weight gain may be caused by your metabolism slowing down as you age, less-healthful eating habits, and being less active.
 You also lose muscle mass as you age, so you use fewer calories.